node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 Now that you have seen an example of this, seeing its [source code](/apidoc/xyz.js.html#line152) can clear things up.

-If you run math.ms now and send some messages to it usign string.ms, you should se something like this:
+If you run `math.ms` now and send some messages to it using `string.ms`, you should se something like this:

 ```
 i was called! now what?